WilkinsPatrick/git.lesson/README.md

 This is a third change to the file.

 Git is a version control system that prevents us from having the "final doc" problem.

-This is a commit that I am not aware of.